oras-project/oras-www/docs/blog/oras-0.15-a-fully-functional-registry-client.md

 As ORAS has been adopted by more and more OCI implementors and registry vendors, we have seen increased community requirements in providing fine-grained capabilities to alter the content of OCI supply chain artifacts.
 ORAS 0.15 now supports operate the blob and manifest of an artifact in the registry.
 Please see the [Release Notes](https://github.com/oras-project/oras/releases/tag/v0.15.0) for details.

-This blog post will demonstrate how to use ORAS CLI v0.15 to convert a Docker image stored in Docker Hub into an OCI image， then push it to the Distribution registry.
+This blog post will demonstrate how to use ORAS CLI v0.15 to convert a Docker image stored in Docker Hub into an OCI image，then push it to the Distribution registry.

 ## Run a local Distribution registry